tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 These parameters can override:
 - default event parameters
-- dataLayer event parameters added in Nameless Analytics Client-side tracker tag
+- dataLayer event parameters added in Nameless Analytics Client-side Tracker Tag

 These parameters can be overridden by:
-- event parameters added in Nameless Analytics Client-side tracker tag
+- event parameters added in Nameless Analytics Client-side Tracker Tag
-- event parameters added in Nameless Analytics Server-side client tag
+- event parameters added in Nameless Analytics Server-side Client Tag

 </br>